-CAD is a suite of design tools, software for 3-D modelling, simulation and testing.
+CAD is actually a suite of design software for 3-D modelling, simulation and testing.
 It is used in architecture, geographic information systems, archaeology, survey data, geophysics, 3-D printing, engineering, gaming, animation and just about any situation that requires a 3-D virtual model.
 It comprises geometry, intricate calculations, vector graphics and text.

-The data in CAD files resides in structurally complex inter-related layers that are capable of much more than displaying models.
+The data in CAD files resides in structurally complex inter-related layers that are capable of much more than displaying visual models.
 For example, engineers can calculate stress and load, volume and weight for specific materials, the center of gravity and visualize cause-and-effect.
 Individual CAD files often relate and link to other CAD files to form a greater whole, such as parts of a machine or components in a building.
 Revisions are quick in CAD’s virtual environment, compared to paper-based designs, so CAD has eclipsed paper as the tool of choice for 3-D modelling.

 Building Information Modelling files and Project Lifecycle Management files also require a digital-preservation solution.
 BIM and PLM integrate all the information related to a major project, not only the CAD files but also the financial, legal, email and other ancillary files.

 Part of a digital preservation workflow is compatibility and portability between systems.
 So one of the most significant standards for the exchange of product manufacturing information of CAD files is ISO 10303, known as the “Standard for the Exchange of Product model data” or STEP.
 Michael J. Pratt, of the National Institute of Standards and Technology, wrote in 2001 (pdf), “the development of STEP has been one of the largest efforts ever undertaken by ISO.”
+CAD, computer-aided engineering and computer-aided manufacturing are three types of systems that use STEP.

 - Here are some other CAD preservation resources, many of which refer to STEP: